Jessica Chastain: 2021–present: Awards success and television

 For The 355 (2022), a female-led spy film, Chastain and her team of female co-stars pitched the idea to prospective buyers at the 2018 Cannes Film Festival, where it was picked up by Universal Pictures.
 Critics dismissed the film as generic and unremarkable, and it failed commercially.
 Chastain then took on a brief role as Maryanne Trump in James Gray's period film Armageddon Time.
 In The Good Nurse, she played night nurse Amy Loughren who discovers that her co-worker Charles Cullen (played by Eddie Redmayne) is a serial killer.
 She worked closely with Loughren and attended nursing school to prepare for the part.
 Kate Erbland of IndieWire found hers to be "an effective performance in a very quiet package".

 Chastain executive produced the Showtime biographical miniseries George & Tammy, in which she played the country singer Tammy Wynette opposite Michael Shannon's George Jones.
 In preparation, Chastain and Shannon trained with a vocal coach to sing several of their character's songs.
 She also lost weight to play Wynette toward the end of her life.
 Emma Fraser of The Playlist was appreciate of the chemistry between the actors, and took note of the "fragility and toughness" in Chastain's portrayal.
-The series had strong viewership across various platforms.
-She won the SAG Award and received a Golden Globe nomination for it.
+She won a SAG Award, received another Golden Globe nomination, and earned her first nomination for a Primetime Emmy Award for Outstanding Lead Actress in a Limited Series.

-Chastain returned to Broadway theatre, playing Nora Helmer, an unhappy housewife, in Jamie Lloyd's 2023 revival of Henrik Ibsen's play A Doll's House, which will run for 16 weeks at the Hudson Theatre.
-Initially set for West End theatre in 2020, the production was cancelled due to the COVID-19 pandemic, and later relocated to New York on Chastain's insistence.
+Chastain returned to Broadway theater, playing Nora Helmer, an unhappy housewife, in Jamie Lloyd's 2023 revival of Henrik Ibsen's play A Doll's House, which ran for 16 weeks at the Hudson Theatre.
+Initially set for West End theater in 2020, the production was canceled due to the COVID-19 pandemic, and later relocated to New York on Chastain's insistence.
 The production was extended one week due to the strong box office sales of the preview performances.
 Gloria Oladipo of The Guardian deemed Chastain's performance "enthralling" and "captivating", adding that "a fuller, infinite portrait is painted of the long-time heroine through Chastain’s work".
+She won the Drama Desk Award for Outstanding Lead Performance in a Play and received a nomination for the Tony Award for Best Actress in a Play.
+Chastain played a recovering alcoholic in Michel Franco's independent drama film Memory, co-starring Peter Sarsgaard.
+She was pleased to take on the low-profile project and shopped at Target herself for her character's clothes.
+Debruge noted that Chastain's "never appeared more vulnerable on-screen" playing a morally divisive character.